 Although not used among the Japanese, you may also say “日本かぶれ (Japan かぶれ)” to indicate a “weeaboo” or a person who is obsessed with the Japanese culture.

 Since he studied in the U.K., he has been really かぶれてる (overly affected by the British culture).

-People who eat beef are 西洋かぶれ (overly affected by western cultures, western-phile).
+People who eat beef are 西洋かぶれ (overly affected by the western cultures; western-phile).

-(notes): This is a once widely accepted thought in Japan at the beginning of Meiji era, 1800s.
+(Note): It is said that this idea used to be very common in Japan at the beginning of the Meiji era, 1800s.

 I don’t think that this is really equivalent to “-phile”, which is a completely neutral suffix, having no connotation of excess.